• Skip to main content

 Building a Structured Transcription Tool with FreeUKGen

-October 3, 2012 By Ben Brumfield
+October 3, 2012 by Ben Brumfield

 I'm currently working with FreeUKGen--the charity behind the genealogy database FreeBMD--to build a general-purpose, open-source tool for crowdsourced transcription of structured manuscript data into a searchable database.
 We're basing our system on the Scribe tool developed for the Citizen Science Alliance for What's the Score at the Bodleian, which originated out of their … [Read more...] about Building a Structured Transcription Tool with FreeUKGen